The Complete Guide To Being A Landlord in Newport News

-Osprey Property Management | date November 2021
+Osprey Property Management | date June 22, 2023

-Being a landlord can be very rewarding!
-However, it’s not without plenty of challenges.
 Many investors say that the biggest challenge is the financial responsibility of being a landlord.
 However, many responsibilities must work together to avoid losing money on investment properties.

-Before Becoming A Landlord
+What to Know Before Becoming a Landlord

 • Do I have time to manage a rental property?
 If you don’t think you have the time to self-manage, that doesn’t mean you can’t be a landlord!
 Partnering with a property management company is your best resource.

 Before becoming a landlord, make sure that you are ready and willing to put in the work necessary for success, or choose property managers to handle everything for you.
+Answering these questions is a good start!

 Learn the Basics of Managing a Rental